learningequality/kolibri/docs/dev/frontend.rst

 Synchronous and asynchronous loading is defined by the template tag used to import the Javascript for the KolibriModule into the Django template.
 Synchronous loading merely inserts the Javascript and CSS for the KolibriModule directly into the Django template, meaning it is executed at page load.
-This can be achieved in two ways, firstly simply by using the `frontend_assets` template tag:
+This can be achieved in two ways, firstly simply by using the `webpack_asset` template tag:

-.. automodule:: kolibri.core.template_tags.kolibri_tags
+.. automodule:: kolibri.core.webpack.template_tags.webpack_tags
-    :members: frontend_assets
+    :members: webpack_asset

-In addition, if a KolibriModule needs to load in the template defined by another plugin or a core part of Kolibri, a template tag and hook can be defined to register that KolibriModule as to be loaded on that page.
+In addition, if a KolibriModule needs to load in the template defined by another plugin or a core part of Kolibri, a template tag and hook can be defined to register that KolibriModule's WebpackAssetHook to be loaded on that page.
 An example of this is found for the `base.html` template of the Kolibri core app:

-.. automodule:: kolibri.core.template_tags.kolibri_tags
+.. automodule:: kolibri.core.webpack.template_tags.webpack_tags
-    :members: base_frontend_sync
+    :members: webpack_base_assets

 This relies on the following function to collect all registered KolibriModules and load them synchronously:

-.. automodule:: kolibri.core.template_tags.kolibri_tags
+.. automodule:: kolibri.core.webpack.utils
-    :members: frontend_sync
+    :members: webpack_asset_render

 Asynchronous loading can also, analogously, be done in two ways.
 Asynchronous loading registers a KolibriModule against the core Kolibri Javascript app on the frontend at page load, but does not load, or execute any of the code until the